Jaxelr/Cnsola/readme.md

 `dotnet new -u "Cnsola"`

-This template target dotnet 5.0.
+This template targets dotnet 5.0.
 The following libraries are included as part of the solution:

 * [ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework)
 * [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore)